 VFFF makes grants to charities registered with the Australian Charities and Not-for-profits Commission (ACNC).
-Grants between \$20,000 and \$50,000 are available for organisations working in NSW or Queensland.
-Grants above \$50,000 are available for organisations working in NSW.
+For grants over \$50,000, VFFF provides support for organisations working in NSW.
+Organisations based outside NSW are welcome to contact VFFF but it is unusual that grants are made for work outside NSW.
+For grants between \$20,000 and \$50,000, VFFF provides support for organisations working in NSW and Queensland.